The best summer camps in Pennsylvania, United States

 About summer camp in Pennsylvania

-What's the weather like during camp season?
+What’s the weather like for camps in Pennsylvania?

 How long does the season run?